DenisKramer/vnc-ubuntu/Readme.md

 - Graphical login
 - LDAP authentication (if configured)

-Based on a 43MB [Suse container](https://hub.docker.com/_/opensuse/), the container is less than xxx MB in size.
+Based on a 110MB [Suse container](https://hub.docker.com/_/opensuse/), the container is less than 500 MB in size.
 Most of this is the X11 window system.

 ## Usage